celestiaorg/fibre-da-spec/escrow_client.md

 * **Escrow Client** talks to **Escrow Server (DFSP)** first, and the **chain** as fallback.
 * **FibreDA servers** (not part of escrow) still **gate uploads** with `QueryValidatePaymentPromise` and may emit `InsufficientBalanceProof`—the **Escrow Client** knows how to consume that proof and update its cache.

-If you want, I can splice these sections straight into your spec (right before “FibreDA — Full Specification v1.2”) or ship a tiny **patch/diff** that inserts them and cross-links only where necessary.